 Unboxing the Drift HD Ghost and demonstrating its feature.

 What I think can be improved (Easily resolvable issues.)With the universal clip, you can attach the camera to your helmet mount and then to your handlebar mount very easily.
 There is no need to fumble with screws.
 I find the universal clip a little filmsy, I already changed it twice!
 (First, the thread was unable to tighten, maybe the thread wore off.
 So don't overtighten!
 Second one of the arm broke.
 I have sent a feedback to them on this.)
 However, there is very little flexibility in the adjustment of the camera in some directions after mounting.
-The side mount of GoPro offers lots of leeway for adjustment.
+The side mount of GoPro offers lots of leeway for adjustment but it is bulky.
 Actually this probably can be easily resolved if you preview your footage before sticking your mount.
 But it would be great if the Drift surface mounts have some pivot.
 However, this can be partially compensated by the rotatable lens.

 After I pasted the Curved Surface Mount on top of my helmet, I realised that my camera was filming the ground a lot.
 There is no way I can adjust it unless I remove the Mount and shift it back bit.
 The Surface Mounts holds with a very strong 3M VHB tape.
 Once you stick it and let it cure for 24 hours, it is VERY VERY difficult to remove.
 I managed to remove it using WD40.
 (The mount can actually be reused, just need to get new VHB tapes for it.)